 1. Chill on Ton Sai Beach

 Ton Sai Beach is the beach where you arrive next to Ao Tonsai Pier.
-People flock the beach to relax, swim, and rock-climbing.
-You can find some tour-guides or agencies that will assist you in adventure activities.
+People flock to the beach to relax, swim, and rock-climbing.
+You can find some tour guides or agencies that will assist you in adventure activities.

 There are quite a lot of restaurants on the beach along with convenience stores, travel agencies, and even a McDonald’s!
 So if you’ve got your towels, you can really hang around the place for the whole day.
 FYI, complete nudity is not appreciated by locals on the beach or anywhere in Thailand.